Back to blog

 Myth #3: Eating fat makes you fat

-Myth #4: Supplements are essential for optimal health and performance
+Myth #4: Supplements are necessary for optimal health and performance

 Evidence-Based Nutrition Principles